Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Aesthetically speaking, the HON Exposure isn’t a looker, nor is it ugly.
 In fact, it looks like the majority of office chairs like the Steelcase Leap Chair.
 But aesthetics don’t make the chair; being a comfortable office chair does.

 The HON Exposure comes in a variety of different upholstery.
 One available option is full leather.
 Another is a mesh fabric cushion and a mesh back.
-The final option is a mesh high-back with leather seat cushion.
+The final option is a mesh high back with a leather seat cushion.
 But all models lack a headrest.
 However, Herman Miller’s H4 Carbon headrest, originally made for the Aeron Chair, could work as a headrest, according to customer reviews.
+Additionally, you could opt for the Humanscale Freedom desk chair, which is designed with graphite and polished aluminum.

 Related: Also check out our Hon Valutask Low Back Task Chair review.

-Given how breathable the HON Exposure is with its mesh seating, the pricing, and it being a really comfortable chair, the Exposure is one of the best budget items.
+Given how breathable the HON Exposure is with its mesh seating, the pricing, and it’s being a really comfortable chair, the Exposure is one of the best budget items.
 This is especially true with its durability as well.
-It’s part hard plastic and metal construction give it plenty of longevity for a few years to come.
+Its part hard plastic and metal construction give it plenty of longevity for a few years to come.
 And you can’t forget the pricing is a third of what Steelcase Gesture Chair is, and just over a fifth of the price of Herman Miller’s Embody Chair.
+For another option, you can check out a guest chair with our OFM Essentials Collection bonded leather executive side chair review.